jpvillaisaza/reverse/reverse.md

 We can move forward and use things like the functor laws and parametricity to improve our programs.
 We won't be using reverse, but it's a good example.

+In doing so, he actually shows an example of how to use mathematics to calculate a better algorithm for reverse, which is the best way to improve a program's performance.

 he actually shows an example of calculating a function with mathematics and says that “the best way to improve a program's